malc-u/SomeoneKnowsSomething/TESTING.md

 [JS Hint](https://jshint.com/) was used to validate JavaScript - found 1 warning - missing semicolon - fixed.

-## Python code anylisis
+## Python code analysis

-[Pylint](https://www.pylint.org/) extension for Visual Studio Code was used to analyze Python code.
+[Pylint](https://www.pylint.org/) extension for Visual Studio Code was used to analyse Python code.